-The search of the literature commenced in the summer of 2024 whereby the student located the articles that were published between August 1, 2019, to 2024.
-A stringent inclusion criterion included the selection of articles that were full-text, published in English, and connected with the clinical question.
-The exclusion criteria encompassed precluding all articles that were older than five years, abstract-only articles, and those that were not in concurrence with the clinical question.
+The search for the literature commenced in the summer of 2024, and the student located the articles that were published between August 1, 2019, and 2024.
+A stringent inclusion criterion included the selection of full-text articles, published in English, and connected with the clinical question.
+The exclusion criteria encompassed precluding all articles older than five years, abstract-only articles, and those not in concurrence with the clinical question.
 A hand search process of critical references was employed to capture additional relevant studies.
 The project will answer the following clinical question which applied the PICO(t) framework: In mental health settings (P), does the implementation of a cultural competence education program (I) compared to standard care (C) improve the effectiveness of cognitive health delivery processes (O) over eight weeks (T)?

 Comprehensive Literature Review

 The student used keywords and Boolean operators from the abovementioned selected databases to generate a suitable search.
 The study adhered to the Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA) guidelines.
-Primarily, the search yielded 352 articles which were later on screened for duplicates and redundant articles that did not correlate with the clinical question.
+Primarily, the search yielded 352 articles that were later screened for duplicates and redundant articles that did not correlate with the clinical question.
 152 articles were eliminated and the remaining 200 articles were filtered using the inclusion and exclusion criteria.
-The exclusion criteria left out articles that were older than five years, articles that lacked free-full texts, non-peer-reviewed journals, and those that did not align with SPP.
+The exclusion criteria left out articles older than five years, articles lacking free-full texts, non-peer-reviewed journals, and those that did not align with SPP.
 As such, the exclusion criteria led to the elimination of 158 articles.
-Additionally, 48 studies with full-texts remained and were later evaluated ensuring their acceptability on the in-depth inclusion and exclusion point of reference.
-10 studies were obviated because they lacked the peer review element whereas 26 studies were omitted since they did not correlate to the SPP topic of cultural competence education interventions and 12 studies were appraised in the literature review.
+Additionally, 48 full-text studies remained and were later evaluated, ensuring their acceptability on the in-depth inclusion and exclusion point of reference.
+10 studies were obviated because they lacked the peer review element, whereas 26 studies were omitted since they did not correlate to the SPP topic of cultural competence education interventions, and 12 studies were appraised in the literature review.
 The following are the applicable themes that emerged and corresponded with the clinical research question.

 Improved Nurses Cultural Awareness

 Multiple studies have exemplified the profound effects of cultural competence educational interventions.
-For one, Kaihlanen et al. (2019) conducted a qualitative study that scrutinized nurses’ intuitions about cultural competence training and cultural awareness.
+For one, Kaihlanen et al. (2019) conducted a qualitative study scrutinizing nurses’ intuitions about cultural competence training and cultural awareness.
 The study used semi-structured small-group interviews in which the participants were assigned into two groups of registered (n=14) and practical (n=6) nurses, respectively.
 The researchers identified three themes that emphasized the prerequisite to training nurses on cultural competency to boost their awareness and expedite effective communication (Kaihlanen et al., 2019).
 Although the study had a small sample, the findings can be applied to other contexts to inform nursing practice and prompt providers to be culturally aware.
 The researchers expounded that cultural awareness is an integral cultural competence construct that allows them to self-reflect and acknowledge their cultural attributes (Kaihlanen et al., 2019).
-As a result, clinicians can recognize and own up to their biases to circumvent stereotyping and making assumptions about their patients from diverse cultural connections.
-Needless to say, the study by Kaihlanen et al. (2019) underscored the necessity of implementing cultural competence training to boost provider's awareness and expedite efficient communication strategies.
-The study informs the objectives of the project by providing insights about nurses’ cultural awareness which can help eliminate prejudice and health inequalities.
+As a result, clinicians can recognize and own up to their biases to circumvent stereotyping and making assumptions about their patients from diverse cultural connections. the study by Kaihlanen et al. (2019) underscored the necessity of implementing cultural competence training to boost providers' awareness and expedite efficient communication strategies.
+The study informs the project's objectives by providing insights about nurses’ cultural awareness which can help eliminate prejudice and health inequalities.